risavkarna/blog/ck85cqi1l0089zbs1bhjyawxd.md

 We would like to also highlight [CovidNepal.org](https://covidnepal.org/), another independent and noteworthy effort for this cause, that will be of help especially in aggregating hospital related data.
 Please contribute reliable data to it and/or promote it to hospitals and organizations in possession of relevant data.

-Here are some topics and examples regarding how data from telecommunication service providers can help:
+Here are some topics and examples regarding how data aggregation, especially from telecommunication service providers, can help:

 ### Crowd Densities Analysis